 Belichick will also unload players that are disruptive near the end of their deals – like LB Jamie Collins and EDGE Chandler Jones.
 As well as players he thinks highly of, like Jimmy Garoppolo, if he knows the team and player will be unable to come to an agreement.

 Acquiring talent with low cost picks is one way to capitalize on the trade market.
-The other option two NFC West teams have been successful at are using trades to relinquish themselves of abysmal or unsatisfactory contract agreements.
-The Rams parted ways with such a deal yesterday afternoon.
-Meanwhile, Seattle is shedding costs to rebuild their defense.
+The other option two NFC West teams have been successful at are using trades to relinquish themselves of unsatisfactory contract agreements.

 Focusing on Los Angeles, Les Snead and the Rams have done an excellent job of clearing cap space.
 They’ve ridded themselves of expensive deals like DE William Hayes, OLB Robert Quinn and Ogletree within the last calendar year.
 It’s also noteworthy to mention just how many awful contracts the Dolphins agree to take on.
 Carrying on…

 LA has also been able to add quality players like WR Sammy Watkins who was a good overall receiver for the Rams in 2017.
 The major names on here are CB Marcus Peters and CB Aqib Talib who were both recently traded to the Rams in the last few weeks.
 Peters is a very talented CB and acquiring him for a 4th and a future 2nd is nothing short of steal for Snead.
 The same can be said for the Talib trade.